MCV Education Fund Staff

 Theresa M. Keaveny, Executive Director, is the founding staff person for MCV and MCVEF.
 She is responsible for program and budget development and fundraising, staff coordination, and strategic planning and evaluation.
 She has been a community organizer and director of rural environmental organizations in the Dakotas and high plains since 1982.
 Keaveny also has extensive political experience, having worked on several legislative and statewide political campaigns and ballot measures affecting water protection, mining, out-of-state waste, tax reform and sustainable agriculture.
 She is an active member of several conservation and environmental groups, is the Secretary of the Good Earth Market in Billings, and serves on the League of Conservation Voters Education Fund program committee.
 She is based in Billings.

-Ross Prosperi, Program Associate, coordinates MCVEF’s Community Organizing and Outreach Program and non-partisan voter activities in Missoula, Flathead and Lake counties and assists with local government accountability work.
+Ross Prosperi, Field Director, coordinates MCVEF’s Community Organizing and Outreach Program and non-partisan voter activities in Missoula, Flathead and Lake counties and assists with local government accountability work.
 Ross received his undergraduate degree in international business management with a minor in environmental studies from the University of Montana.
 He worked for Montana Public Interest Research Group and served two terms as a student body Senator for the Associated Students of the University of Montana.

 Jeanne Marie Souvigney, Contractor, is MCVEF’s liaison to the national LCV/EF on federal policy work, and chairs a coalition of groups in Montana working on federal clean energy and clean air work.
 She has 28 years of environmental policy and organizing experience, have worked for several regional groups including the Greater Yellowstone Coalition, Northern Plains Resource Council and American Rivers.
 She was a founder of the MCVEF.
 Souvigney formerly served on the state Environmental Quality Council and is involved in several local groups including Montana Women For!